The first thing I’d say is don’t get hung up on Page Rank and all that other SEO-type stuff. You’re focusing on the wrong thing.

 So write your blog or site for the benefit of people.

 You should definitely set up your site properly – i.e. use the correct META tags, H tags, alt tags, and title tags, provide clear navigation, create a site map and so on.
-Make sure you get all the on-site SEO stuff sorted out.
+Make sure you get all the on-site SEO stuff sorted out – some details on that here.

 But then forget about SEO and write for people.
 Use places like Twitter, forums, chat boards and wherever else your target market hangs out, to learn what people are asking about.